 Salad Ingredients

-- Cucumber: This is the main crunch in the salad.
+- Cucumber: This is the main crunch in this salad recipe.
 It adds a crisp, refreshing, and hydrating base.
-I used English cucumber, but you can also use Persian cucumber, which is sweeter and has fewer seeds.
-If you’re using a regular cucumber, it’s better to remove the seeds.
+I used an English cucumber, but you can also use a Persian cucumber, which is sweeter and has fewer seeds.
+If you're using a regular cucumber, it's better to remove the seeds.

 - Red onion: I love adding onion to salads.
-It gives a nice sharp kick.
+It gives a nice, sharp kick.
 If the flavor feels too strong, rinse the sliced onion in cold water to mellow it out.
-You can substitute them with shallots or green onions.
+You can substitute them with shallots or green onions (scallions).
+They give a milder and fresher taste.

 - Garlic powder: This adds a mild garlic flavor.
 You can also use freshly minced garlic if you prefer.